sjl/chancery/docs/index.markdown

-Chancery is a library for procedurally generating text and stories in Common Lisp.
+Chancery is a library for procedurally generating text and data in Common Lisp.
 It's heavily inspired by [Tracery][].

 [Tracery]: http://tracery.io/